hyperledger/aries-rfcs/features/0317-please-ack/README.md

 "~please_ack: {}"
 ```

-Bob honors this request and returns an `ack` as soon as he receives it.
-The
+Bob honors this request and returns an `ack` as soon as he receives it and stores its
-interesting field is `status`, which look like this: `"status": "OK"` (or,
+payload.
+The interesting field is `status`, which look like this: `"status": "OK"` (or,
 if the `issue-credential` protocol defines a final state for the holder called
 `now-holding`, Bob could be more explicit and send '"status": "now-holding"'.